mokki1234/Take-Home-test/README.md

 Certainly!
-Here's a comprehensive README file template for your SauceDemo end-to-end test suite using Playwright and the Page Object Model (POM) design pattern.
+Here's a comprehensive README file template for your SwaglabsDemo end-to-end test suite using Playwright and the Page Object Model (POM) design pattern.
 This README will cover the setup, usage, and structure of your test suite.

 ---